Document Attestation - The Definitive Guide (2023)

 As we’ve seen, countries in the Middle East and South Asia refer to the process of preparing your documents for use abroad as attestation.

-Just like the Canadian authentication and legalization process, an attestation is a step in a longer process.
+Just like an apostille or authentication and legalization, an attestation is a step in a longer process.
 An attestation confirms that the document is genuine.

 And then there’s authentication and legalization.
 As we’ve seen in an earlier chapter, authentication is a process which determines if the signature, stamp or seal on a document is authentic.